RSS

 Internal Agent Dashboards Added (On-Prem Only)

-In Sysdig Secure, under Integrations > Data Sources, a new dashboard has been added for viewing granular information about the agents deployed in your environment.
+An Internal Agents Dashboard has been added under Integrations > Data Sources in Sysdig Secure for viewing granular information about the agents deployed in your environment.

 Known Defects

 • For 6.2.1 fresh installs, a few compliance checks that used the legacy scanner will not be available until a later release.
-For the full list of which checks are unavailable, please reach out to your account team for details.
+Reach out to your account team for the full list of which checks are unavailable.

 • The Get Started page doesn’t work in a 6.2.1 fresh install as it relies on a legacy scanning endpoint that is not longer available.
 This will be patched in a future release.

-• In the new Internal Agents Dashboard, if your agents are installed in Secure mode, some of the panels are missing data.
+• If your agents are installed in Secure mode, some of the panels in the new Internal Agents Dashboard are missing data.
 This will be corrected in a future agent release.
-The affected panels are: Kubernetes Metadata Up to Date, CPU Usage, Memory Usage, and Total Agents without Cluster.*
+The affected panels are: Kubernetes Metadata Up to Date, CPU Usage, Memory Usage, and Total Agents without Cluster.

 • The new Internal Agents Dashboard will not load properly if the Cloudsec service is not enabled.
 This service can be enabled through a flag in the Installer: sysdig.secure.cloudsec.enabled = true.